 The protection of the names and acronyms of International Governmental Organizations (IGOs) against unauthorized use in the DNS emerged as an issue as part of the Second WIPO Internet Domain Name Process (2001).
-Over the following decade, several attempts were made1 at addressing WIPO's recommendations to include IGO names in the scope of the Uniform Dispute Resolution Procedure (UDRP).
+Over the following decade, several attempts were made1 to address WIPO's recommendations to include IGO identifiers in the scope of the trademark-based Uniform Dispute Resolution Procedure (UDRP).